 The one-year mark was when I not only introduced cow’s milk but also transitioned from a bottle to a sippy cup.
 Gradually, I phased out the nursing sessions and bottles in favor of drinking more independently and, down the line, with meals.

 Disclosure: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Separation anxiety at night can strike when young toddlers hit new developmental milestones.
 They might now question whether we’ll return in the morning, or wonder what lurks behind the darkness.

-One of the simplest ways to make sleeping a more pleasant experience is to give your child a lovey.
-Each of my kids have one (even until now!) that they sleep with for every nap and through the night.
+One of the simplest ways to make sleeping a more pleasant experience is to give your child a lovey, stuffed animal, or special blanket.
+Each of my kids has one (even until now!) that they sleep with for every nap and through the night.
 It’s the constant comfort they have, a reassurance that they’re not truly alone.